Witness A Tells Madlanga Commission of Bribery Attempts To Secure Bail for Murder Suspects

 Source: Twitter

-Witnesses told their lives were in danger
+Witnesses told that their lives were in danger

 Witness A also testified how he and another investigator were invited to a party at the 12 On Hillel Villa and Spa, a boutique hotel previously associated with South African media personality Lerato Kganyago.
-The invited was extended by a Vusi Ndlala.
+The invitation was extended by a Vusi Ndlala.
 The witness explained that when they arrived there, they found Shibiri relaxed, playing music over the speakers via his phone.

 He was not the only police officer at the premises.
 He noted that Shibiri even joked with Ndala that he didn’t say he was opening a police station at the premises.